Talking to Your Doctor About Chronic UTI

-Quality studies around the urinary microbiome, the limits of standard urine cultures, and improved testing and treatment methods exist, but they can be difficult to track down.
-It’s also important that any information shared with busy clinicians is based on peer reviewed research and is quick to read.
+It’s important that any information shared with busy clinicians is based on peer reviewed research and is quick to read.

 If you’ve found this information helpful, you can support further education efforts and other projects by contributing to the work that means the most to you.

-To become more actively involved, become an official Live UTI Free member.
+To become more actively involved, become a Live UTI Free ambassador.

 Excerpts from Improving Treatment Pathways for Patients with Persistent Lower Urinary Tract Symptoms